smartcontractkit/documentation/src/pages/chainlink-nodes/v1/running-a-chainlink-node.md

 This guide will teach you how to run a Chainlink node locally using [Docker](#using-docker).
 The Chainlink node will be configured to connect to the Ethereum Sepolia or Goerli testnet.

 :::note[Running from source]
 To run a Chainlink node from source, use the [following instructions](https://github.com/smartcontractkit/chainlink#install).
-However, It’s recommended to run the Chainlink node with Docker.
+However, it’s recommended to run the Chainlink node with Docker.
 This is because we continuously build and deploy the code from our repository on Github, which means you don’t need a complete development environment to run a node.
 :::

 :::note[Other Supported Networks]